kbob/MinimumViableSynth-5/notes/conventions.md

 Prefer postfix `p++` to prefix `++p`; the PDP-11 has no pre-increment addressing mode.
 Similarly, prefer `--p` to `p--`.

+I am putting off using namespaces.
+Eventually, there should probably be roughly one namespace per directory.

 # Unit Tests